Data-Efficient Self-Supervised Algorithms for Fine-Grained Birdsong Analysis: Methods

-Assran et al. \cite{assran2022masked} showed maximizing mean-entropy \cite{joulin2012convex} of student's predictions is an adequate extra regularizer for clustering SSL that improves the results while preventing trivial solutions.
-As the underlying mechanism of the Sinkhorn-Knopp and mean-entropy maximization is to promote uniform cluster assignments to prevent collapse, this work proposes to maximize the Gini impurity \cite{breiman2017classification} instead.
-This is similar to entropy maximization, with the advantage of being a quadratic function instead of logarithmic.
-As such, it has better numerical stability for backpropagation \cite{tarvainen2017mean}.
-The mean Gini impurity loss is defined by the sum-square of the average student's predicted probabilities across batch, frames, and views,
+Assran~et~al.~\cite{assran2022masked} showed that maximizing the mean-entropy~\cite{joulin2012convex} of the student's predictions is an effective regularizer that improves clustering SSL.
+The underlying mechanism of the Sinkhorn-Knopp and mean-entropy maximization is to promote uniform cluster assignments to prevent collapse.
+This work proposes to maximize the Gini impurity~\cite{breiman2017classification} instead.
+It has the same effect but with the advantage of being a quadratic function rather than a logarithmic one.
+Thus, it has better numerical stability for backpropagation.
+The mean Gini impurity loss is the sum-square of the average student's predicted probabilities across the batch, frames, and views,